-Although I tried to focus on the teaching podcast we were listening to, my thoughts continued to drift towards the conundrum of one not availing themselves to the unrestricted bounty of that which they said they loved.
+Although I tried to focus on the podcast we were listening to, my thoughts continued to drift towards the conundrum of one not availing themselves to the unrestricted bounty of that which they said they loved.
 "One more time," I thought.
-In a warm, paternal tone I smiled and said, "I really appreciate you being respectful and all dignified, but I bought these for both of us.
+So in a warm, paternal tone I smiled and said, "I really appreciate you being respectful and all dignified, but I bought these for both of us.
 Please don't be so polite and eat up!"

 For the next 45 minutes, we rode in silence.
-(That, I guess, is what happens when two "internal processors" take a road trip together.)
-Lost in pondering prayer about the whole "Goldfish Incident," the spiritual parallel suddenly became clear to me.
+(This is what happens when two "internal processors" travel together!)
+Lost in pondering prayer about the whole "Goldfish Experience," the spiritual parallel suddenly became clear to me.

-In Ephesians, the Apostle Paul explains, "Blessed be God, the Father of our Lord Jesus the Anointed One, who grants us every spiritual blessing in these heavenly realms where we live in the Anointed - not because of anything we have done, but because of what He has done for us" [1:3 VOICE].
-We are not given some blessing, but "every" spiritual blessing.
-[The Greek word is "Pas": Each, every, all, the whole, all things.
-The KJV New Testament Greek Lexicon].
+In the book of Ephesians, the Apostle Paul explains, "Blessed be God, the Father of our Lord Jesus the Anointed One, who grants us every spiritual blessing in these heavenly realms where we live in the Anointed - not because of anything we have done, but because of what He has done for us" [1:3 VOICE].
+We are not given a teaser sample portion.
+Instead, we are lavishly supplied with every spiritual blessing.
+The Greek word for "every" is "Pas": Each, all, the whole, all things.
+[The KJV New Testament Greek Lexicon].

 "Long before he laid down the earth's foundations, he had us in mind, had settled on us as the focus of his love, to be made whole and holy by his love.
 Long, long ago he decided to adopt us into his family through Jesus Christ.
 (What pleasure he took in planning this!)
 He wanted us to enter into the celebration of his lavish gift-giving by the hand of his beloved Son" [Ephesians 1:3-6 MSG].
-Less eloquently stated, (but equally warm and hospitable), is the swing-the-door-wide-open, hearty invitation, "Come in, - - come in! and know me better, man!
+In my mind, it is akin to the hospitable, swing-the-door-wide-open, hearty invitation extended to Ebeneezer Scrooge in A Christmas Carol, "Come in, - - come in! and know me better, man!
 Look upon me.
 You have never seen the like of me before!"
 [The Ghost of Christmas Present to Ebenezer Scrooge, A Christmas Carol, Charles Dickens].

-Perhaps that's why Paul interceded for the Ephesians praying, "that the God of our Lord Jesus Christ, the Father of glory, may grant you a spirit of wisdom and of revelation [that gives you a deep and personal and intimate insight] into the true knowledge of Him [for we know the Father through the Son].
+Perhaps that's why Paul interceded for the Ephesians asking, "that the God of our Lord Jesus Christ, the Father of glory, may grant you a spirit of wisdom and of revelation [that gives you a deep and personal and intimate insight] into the true knowledge of Him [for we know the Father through the Son].
 And [I pray] that the eyes of your heart [the very center and core of your being] may be enlightened [flooded with light by the Holy Spirit], so that you will know and cherish the hope [the divine guarantee, the confident expectation] to which He has called you, the riches of His glorious inheritance in the saints (God’s people), and [so that you will begin to know] what the immeasurable and unlimited and surpassing greatness of His [active, spiritual] power is in us who believe" [1:17-19 AMP].

-And may you respond to this divinely offered feast as the Prophet Jeremiah exclaimed, "When I discovered your words, I devoured them.
+May you respond to this divinely offered feast as the Prophet Jeremiah exclaimed, "When I discovered your words, I devoured them.
 They are my joy and my heart's delight..."
 [15:16 NLT].
 Amen.